isb-cgc/readthedocs/docs/source/sections/controlled-access/Controlled-data-GCP.rst

    :scale: 30
    :align: center

-Managing your Google Cloud Projects and Service Accounts
+Managing your Google Cloud Projects & Service Accounts
 ---------------------------------------------------
 Once your GCP and Service Account are registered, you can add or remove additional service accounts by following the instructions below.
 You can also extend the use of a service account for another seven days, or reauthorize a service account after you have corrected errors that